moveit/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

         The joints moving while the end effector stays still
     </video>

-Step 4: Use Motion Planning with the Panda
+Step 4: Use Motion Planning with the Kinova Gen 3
 -------------------------------------------

-* Now, you can start motion planning with the Panda in the MoveIt RViz Plugin.
+* Now, you can start motion planning with the Kinova Gen 3 in the MoveIt RViz Plugin.

   * Move the Start State to a desired location.